-Ariana Duncan was raised on the banks of the Chattahoochee River in south Alabama, where she learned to yell, "War Eagle," and fish.
+Ariana Duncan was raised on the banks of the Chattahoochee River in south Alabama, where she learned to fish and love football.
 Her family moved to Knoxville when she was 12, and in the years following she became a self-described "big nerd" with deep-seated feelings about Marvel Comics, Harry Potter, and the Lord of the Rings series.
-A 2014 graduate of the University of Tennessee with a degree in English, she spends her free time hiking, camping, playing video and board games, and convincing herself this is the year for the Cubs to win it all.
+A 2014 graduate of the University of Tennessee with a degree in English, she spends her free time playing tabletop and video games, collecting beer caps from around the country, and celebrating the Cubs' 2016 World Series win.
 Passionate about animal rescue, she met her feline soulmate, a Maine Coon mix named Vesper, while volunteering with a local humane society.

 What is your favorite kitchen tool or gadget?

 My apple slicer.
 I like apples but I'm also lazy.

 What is your funniest kitchen disaster or mishap?